-In 2015, the FCC determined that broadband Internet access services, such as those we offer, were a form of "telecommunications service" under the Communications Act and, on that basis, imposed rules banning service providers from blocking access to lawful content, restricting data rates for downloading lawful content, prohibiting the attachment of non-harmful devices, giving special transmission priority to affiliates, and offering third parties the ability to pay for priority routing.
-The 2015 rules also imposed a "transparency" requirement, i.e., an obligation to disclose all material terms and conditions of our service to consumers.
+In 2015, the FCC determined that broadband Internet access services, such as those we offer, were "telecommunications services" under the Communications Act and, on that basis, imposed a number of "net neutrality" rules governing the provision of broadband service, including a "transparency" requirement, i.e., an obligation to disclose all material terms and conditions of our service to consumers.

-In December 2017, the FCC adopted an order repudiating its treatment of broadband as a "telecommunications service," reclassifying broadband as an "information service," and eliminating the 2015 rules other than the transparency requirement, which it eased in significant ways.
+In December 2017, the FCC adopted a new order reclassifying broadband as an "information service" and eliminating the 2015 rules other than the transparency requirement, which it eased in significant ways.
 The FCC also ruled that state regulators may not impose obligations similar to federal obligations that the FCC removed.

-We expect that various parties will challenge the FCC's December 2017 ruling in court, and, we cannot predict how any such court challenges will be resolved.
-Moreover, it is possible that the FCC might further revise its approach to broadband Internet access in the future, or that Congress might enact legislation affecting the rules applicable to the service.
+Various parties have challenged the FCC's December 2017 ruling, seeking a court order to reinstate the FCC's 2015 rules.
+At the same time, several states (including California) have adopted state obligations replacing the Internet access obligations that the FCC removed.
+California's legislation has been challenged in court, and, we cannot predict how any such legislation and court challenges will be resolved.
+Moreover, irrespective of these cases, it is possible that the FCC might further revise its approach to broadband Internet access in the future, or that Congress might enact legislation affecting the rules applicable to the service.

-The FCC's December 2017 ruling does not affect other regulatory obligations on broadband Internet access providers.
-Notably, broadband providers are obliged by the Communications Assistance for Law Enforcement Act ("CALEA") to configure their networks in a manner that facilitates the ability of law enforcement, with proper legal authorization, to obtain information about our customers, including the content of their Internet communications.
-The FCC and Congress also are considering subjecting Internet access services to the Universal Service funding requirements.
+Notwithstanding the reclassification of Internet access service as an "information service," broadband providers remain obliged by the Communications Assistance for Law Enforcement Act ("CALEA") to configure their networks in a manner that facilitates the ability of law enforcement, with proper legal authorization, to obtain information about our customers, including the content of their Internet communications.
+It is also possible that Internet access services will be subjected to Universal Service funding requirements.
 These funding requirements could impose significant new costs on our Internet service.
-Also, the FCC and some state regulatory commissions direct certain subsidies to telephone companies deploying broadband to areas deemed to be "unserved" or "underserved."
+The FCC and some state regulatory commissions direct certain subsidies to telephone companies deploying broadband to areas deemed to be "unserved" or "underserved."
 We have opposed such subsidies when directed to areas that we serve.
 Despite our efforts, future subsidies may be directed to areas served by us, which could result in subsidized competitors operating in our service territories.
 State and local governmental organizations have also adopted Internet-related regulations.
 These various governmental jurisdictions are also considering additional regulations in these and other areas, such as privacy, pricing, service and product quality, imposition of local franchise fees on Internet-related revenue and taxation.
-The adoption of new Internet regulations or the adaptation of existing laws to the Internet could adversely affect our business.
+The adoption of new Internet regulations or the adaptation of existing laws to the Internet, including potential responsibility for the infringing activities of Internet subscribers, could adversely affect our business.